 A. Holder-Authorized Transfers

 1. Registrar Requirements

-The Registration Agreement between each registrar and its Registrant must allow for Registrants to transfer their domain name registrations between Registrars provided that the Gaining Registrar’s transfer process meets the minimum standards of this policy.
+The Registration Agreement between each registrar and its Registrant must allow for Registered Name Holders to transfer their domain name registrations between Registrars provided that the Gaining Registrar’s transfer process meets the minimum standards of this policy and that such transfer is not prohibited by usTLD Registry policies.
 Inter-Registrar domain name transfer processes must be clear and concise in order to avoid confusion.
-Further, Registrars should inform Registrants of, and provide access to, the published documentation of the specific transfer process employed by the Registrars.
+Further, Registrars should make reasonable efforts inform Registered Name Holders of, and provide access to, the published documentation of the specific transfer process employed by the Registrars.

 2. Gaining Registrar Requirements